crisdiaz-github/Portfolio_Repo/README.md

 Right now im focused in the post-launch development for the game **Rise Top**.

 My portfolio will show you a bit of my skills.
-This will be the base repository and i will link here my Unity works and little projects as portfolio.
+This will be the base repository and i will link here my Unity works and little projects.

 ## Works
 #### Rise Top